bianchi-ed/discord.js-bot-model/README.md

 ![image](https://github.com/chromeosenjoyer/boten-anna/assets/134458207/aa350dbc-8f6f-4bbb-ba4c-24be2f0a62fe)

 You can deploy your commands just for a discord server, or to the entire application.
-By default boten anna deploys the commands just locally.
+By default the current register script deploys the commands just locally.
 If you want to deploy your commands to the entire Discord Application, you can just change the route on the **"deploy-commands.js"** from:

 ![image](https://github.com/chromeosenjoyer/boten-anna/assets/134458207/a468c0f2-7481-4efb-a710-cc36fc51f1c1)